 - The electrons inside atoms are placed in discrete orbits called “stationery orbits”.

 - The energy levels of these shells can be represented via quantum numbers.

-- Electrons can jump to higher levels by absorbing energy and move to lower energy levels by losing or emitting its energy.
+- Electrons can jump to higher levels by absorbing energy and move to lower energy levels by losing or emitting their energy.

-- As longs as, an electron stays in its own stationery, there will be no absorption or emission of energy.
+- As long as an electron stays in its own stationery, there will be no absorption or emission of energy.

-- Electrons revolve around the nucleus in these stationery orbits only.
+- Electrons revolve around the nucleus in these stationary orbits only.

-- The energy of the stationary orbits is quantized.
+- The energy of the stationary orbits is quantised.

 Limitations of Bohr’s Atomic Theory:

 - Bohr’s atomic structure works only for single electron species such as H, He+, Li2+, Be3+, ….

 - When the emission spectrum of hydrogen was observed under a more accurate spectrometer, each line spectrum was seen to be a combination of a number of smaller discrete lines.

 - Both Stark and Zeeman’s effects couldn’t be explained using Bohr’s theory.

 Heisenberg’s uncertainty principle: Heisenberg stated that no two conjugate physical quantities could be measured simultaneously with 100% accuracy.
 There will always be some error or uncertainty in the measurement.

 Drawback: Position and momentum are two such conjugate quantities that were measured accurately by Bohr (theoretically).